Community - Population

 Population

 After a decade of population decline from 2006 to 2016, PEC is now experiencing growth.
 With the local birth rate remaining stable, this increase is driven by higher in-migration.
-Some key points include:

-• An in-migration of 6,240 people to PEC from 2016 to 2021, attributed partly to the pandemic and remote work, impacting housing supply and prices.
+• An in-migration of 6,240 people to PEC from 2016 to 2021, attributed partly to the pandemic and remote work, impacted housing supply and prices.
 This is compared to 3,515 in the previous census period.

 Population by Age